 7. Soil Classification and Conservation.
 Second term.
 Credit three hours.
-Prerequisite, courses 1 and 11, or their equivalent.
-Students must consult Professor Howe before registering for the course.
+Prerequisite, courses I and II, or their equivalent.
+Students must consult Assistant Professor Howe before registering for the course.
 Lectures, T Th 9.
 Caldwell 100.
-Laboratory periods after the Easter vacation, to be arranged.
-Professor Howe.
+Two afternoon laboratory periods after the Easter vacation, to be arranged.
+Assistant Professor Howe.

-A course covering the principles and practices of soil classification and mapping, of soil conservation, and of the use of agricultural land.
+A course covering the principles and practices of soil classification and mapping, of soil erosion, and of the use of agricultural land.
 Field work is a prominent feature of this study.
 Laboratory fee, \$3.

-11. Production of Field Crops.
+II.
+Production of Field Crops.
 First or second term.
 Credit four hours.
-Prerequisite, course 1 and Botany 1.
-Lectures, M W F 10.
-Caldwell 100.
-Laboratory: TW or Th 1.40-4.
+Prerequisite, course I and Botany I. Lectures, M W F Io.
+Caldwell Ioo.
+Laboratory: first term, T W or Th I.40-4; second term, T or W I.40-4.
 Caldwell 250.
-Professor HARTWIG.
+Assistant Professor Hartwig.

-A course dealing principally with the crops which are used for feeding livestock.
+A course dealing principally with the crops which are used for feeding live-stock.
 Emphasis is placed on the hay, silage, pasture, and grain crops of the Northeastern States.
 Cultural methods, crop rotations, fertilizer practices, soil and climate adaptation, and the better varieties of the important crops, are considered.
 Laboratory fee, \$3.

 107. Soil Bacteriology.
 Second term.
 Credit three hours.
-Prerequisite, course I, Bacteriology I, and Chemistry 201 or its equivalent.
-Lectures, MW 8.
+Prerequisite, course 1, Bacteriology 1, and Chemistry 201 or its equivalent.
+Lecture, W F 8.
 Caldwell 143.
-Laboratory, W or F 1.40-4.
+Laboratory, W 1.40-4.
 Caldwell 201.
-Professor J. K. WILSON.
+Professor J. K. Wilson.